applicationsonline/librarian/README.md

 dependencies do not need to be resolved every run, greatly reducing dependency resolution time.

+Get an overview of your `Cheffile.lock` with:

+    $ librarian-chef show

+Inspect the details of specific resolved dependencies with:

+    $ librarian-chef show NAME1 [NAME2, ...]

 Update your `Cheffile` with new/changed/removed constraints/sources/dependencies:

     $ cat Cheffile